craigahobbs/chisel/README.rst

    ('200 OK', [('Content-Type', 'application/json')], b'{"sum":7.0}')

 Each action must define an action specification using the `Chisel Specification Language
 <https://craigahobbs.github.io/chisel/spec.html>`__.
-The easiest way to provide the "spec" argument to the action
+The easiest way to define the action specification is to provide
-decorator as above.
-The action callback is provided two arguments, a request `Context
+the "spec" argument to the action decorator as above.
+The action callback is passed two arguments, a request `Context
-<https://craigahobbs.github.io/chisel/app.html#chisel.Context>`__ and the schema-validate request input object.
-The input
+<https://craigahobbs.github.io/chisel/app.html#chisel.Context>`__ and the schema-validated request input object.
+The
-request object is created by combining the requests URL path parameters, query string parameters, and input JSON content parameters.
+input request object is created by combining the request's URL path parameters, query string parameters, and input JSON content parameters.

 In the example above, notice that the code does not check the input request object before using it.
 This is OK in a chisel action callback because the input request object is validated prior to calling the callback.
 If there is a